WestiferRobin/blackjack-front/README.md

 # BLACK JACK FRONT END

 ## Development TODOS
+- App.js
+    - Modes should be on the side.
+    - Rename to splash
 - Solo View
     - Should have dealer and players cards showed and card ammount
     - Player cards and with working buttons as well as displaying cards with betting ammount.